ExpenseTracer/expensetracker/README.md

 allow user to "contact through Toll free number" allow user to "contact through mail"

-Epic: Statisics
+Epic: Statisics
 User Stories:
-o As a user, i would like to add graph for every month expenses allow user to add all the data into csv form
+-> As a user, i would like to add graph for every month expenses *allow user to add all the data into csv form
-add a button to monthly expenses in graph
+*add a button to monthly expenses in graph
-Redirected to new page
+*Redirected to new page
-make a graph with x axis as the total months and y-axis as the total monthly spending preprocess the data and add tha total income of the month
+*make a graph with x axis as the total months and y-axis as the total monthly spending *preprocess the data and add tha total income of the month

-oAs a user, i would like to monthly report
-Redirected to new page
+->As a user, i would like to monthly report *Redirected to new page
-allow user to view least spent week
+*allow user to view least spent week
-ask user permission to set every month report or not allow user to view expense for every month
+*ask user permission to set every month report or not *allow user to view expense for every month
-allow user to view the highest spent week oAs a user, i would like to yearly report
+*allow user to view the highest spent week
+->As a user, i would like to yearly report
-Redirected to new page
+*Redirected to new page
-ask user permission to set every month report or not allow user to view expense for every month
+*ask user permission to set every month report or not *allow user to view expense for every month
-allow user to view least month
+*allow user to view least month
-allow user to view the highest spent month oAs a user, i would like to view catogery report
+*allow user to view the highest spent month
+->As a user, i would like to view catogery report
-use sql queries
+*use sql queries
-allow user to view expense for every catogery
+*allow user to view expense for every catogery
-allow user to view the highest spent catogery in every month of a year ask user permission to set every month report or not allow user to view least spent catogery
+*allow user to view the highest spent catogery in every month of a year *ask user permission to set every month report or not *allow user to view least spent catogery
-allow user to view highest paid amounts at single time
+*allow user to view highest paid amounts at single time